ayushsubedi/diabetic_retinopathy_glaucoma_notebooks/README.md

 #### Dataset clean images
 - [x] create a backup of primary dataset (zip so that kaggle kernels can consume them too)
-- [ ] find algorithms to detect black/out of focus images
+- [x] find algorithms to detect black/out of focus images
+- [ ] identify correct threshold for dark and out of focus images
 - [ ] remove black images
 - [ ] remove out of focus images